10 Great Holiday Gifts for Foodies

-#1 A Gift Certificate to a Root to Table Culinary Event in 2023.
-There will be four events this upcoming year – one per quarter – March, May, October, and December.
-The Bavarian Inn will host its fourth Root to Table dinner on May 7th.
-Enjoy a weekend in Shepherdstown, take a bike ride on the C&O Canal, visit a spa , or enjoy a wine tour in nearby Loudoun County.
-Then dinner with Hillbrook’s new Executive Chef Jan Van Haute.
+#1 A Gift Certificate to a Root to Table Culinary Event in 2024.
+There will be multiple events cmoning up next year – such as March’s Salute to Women in Charlottesville and November’s The Great Chefs Table.
 Contact Founder Nancy Craun and she will help you purchase the Root to Table gift certificate that meets your needs!

 #2 Wine or Booze always brings a smile to the receiver.
 However, here are a few tips.
 First, go to a good wine store like Locke Store in Millwood, Virginia.
 Ask their wine experts what the most popular wines are currently wines.
 You will never go wrong with one of their recommendations.
 Again, this purchase is not driven by price, but by popularity.
 If your choice is liquors, research what brand you should purchase.
 Nothing causes more disappointment than to realize it is Johnny Walker, but not the Black he loves.
 Instead, you chose Johnny Walker Green because it cost more, and thought he would be impressed.